eliastor/course-golang-syseng-101/unit2/README.md

 Let's start with sample exercise.

 There is Bureaucracy office that generates meaningless documents.
-For some reasons the office have to switch to electronic document workflow.
+For some reasons the office use electronic document workflow.

 Bureaucrat generate documents.
 Each document must be signed with Signature of the office by Executor.